-Fair value of consideration received in the Sale Agreement:
+Fair value of consideration received in the sale agreement with Archer:

-Management determined the fair value of the consideration received for the sale of Nickel Assets using the Black Scholes Model.
+Management determined the fair value of the consideration received for the sale of interests in several copper, nickel and platinum group metal properties, and a 20.4% interest in Lonmin Canada Inc. ("Loncan"), (collectively "the Nickel Assets") using the Black Scholes Model.
 Key inputs used in the Black Scholes Model include the Archer non-flow-through unit price, unrestricted common share price, exercise price, risk-free rate, hold periods pursuant to the agreement and regulatory requirements, and expected volatility.
 Changes in these key inputs affect the fair value estimates.